-The Thai government is working hard to promote “Thailand 4.0” as a new gimmick and economic model aimed at pulling Thailand out of the middle-income trap, and developing it as a high-income country.
+The Thai government is working hard to promote “Thailand 4.0” as a new gimmick and economic model aimed at pulling Thailand out of the middle-income trap, and push the country in the high-income range.

 If you don’t know what is “Thailand 4.0”, don’t blame yourself.
 A survey by the Centre for Economic and Business Forecasting showed that slightly more than half of the businesses in Thailand knew little about Thailand 4.0.

 When asked to rate their understanding on Thailand 4.0, 55% admitted they had little knowledge about it and only 1% responded that they knew it comprehensively.

 In between, 27% of the respondents said they somewhat knew what it meant and 17% said they knew it pretty well.